rodlaf/rodlaf.github.io/resume.md

 * Designed and implemented changes to the AWS Signer API, Amazon’ code signing (cryptographic verification of code) service.
-* Worked primarily with Java in a CI/CD environment, on a product hosted entirely on other AWS services.
+* Worked primarily with Java in a CI/CD environment on a product hosted entirely on other AWS services.